StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 ## Model Calibration.
 Heston Model.
 Smaller Sample

+The reduced sample calibration shows a similar error structure to the full sample results with best performance around the ATM region and for longer maturities.
+However, the overall error magnitude is lower which is partially due to a higher number of optimisation iterations used, which improved convergence of the calibration.

 ### Low Volatility

 <img width="1001" height="710" alt="Снимок экрана 2026-07-01 в 14 10 26" src="https://github.com/user-attachments/assets/aff780fd-31f5-49d7-9b92-8736bd7ddf05" />